a-schild/churchtools-groupmeetings/README.md

 Create ical feed from group meetings

 Optionally it can also create a html page with the meetings.
-In that case you have to modify the images
+In that case you have to modify the images.

+Currently all meetings 1 year back and one year in the future are processed.
+Currently there is no config to change this

 ## How to install
 - git clone https://github.com/a-schild/churchtools-groupmeetings.git